Chapter 22: Care leavers

 22.5 The Secretary of State for the Department for Levelling Up, Housing and Communities and the Secretary of State for Education consider that all young people leaving care should have safe and appropriate accommodation to meet their needs.
 By working together, housing authorities and children’s services authorities can better ensure that as a corporate parent, the appropriate accommodation and support is available to care leavers.

-22.6 Housing authorities, children’s services authorities and other relevant departments within local authorities, are advised to develop joint protocols or procedures to ensure that each department plays a full role in providing corporate parenting support to young people leaving care.
-In two-tier areas all housing authorities in the county should be party to these arrangements.
+22.6 The Secretary of State for the Department for Levelling Up, Housing and Communities and the Secretary of State for Education expect all housing authorities, children’s services authorities and other relevant departments within local authorities, to develop joint housing protocols and procedures to ensure collective responsibility from each department in providing corporate parenting support to young people leaving care.

-22.7 A joint protocol should cover arrangements for achieving planned, supportive transitions to independent living; identifying homelessness risk early and acting to prevent it, and providing a quick, safe, joined up response for care leavers who do become homeless.
+22.7 A joint protocol should cover arrangements for achieving planned, supportive accommodation transitions to independent living; identifying homelessness risk early and acting to prevent it; provide a quick, safe, joined up response for care leavers who do become homeless; and have in place joint arrangements for robust scrutiny when intentional homelessness decisions for care leavers are being considered.

 Advice and information